Google will pay Murdoch-owned News Corp for the right to distribute some of its content

 “For many years, we were accused of tilting at tech windmills,” said News Corp CEO Robert Thomson.
 “But what was a solitary campaign, a quixotic quest, has become a movement, and both journalism and society will be enhanced.”

 News Corp has aggressively lobbied against Google around the world.
-In the U.S., it has pushed state and federal regulators to make changes in the digital advertising industry, which Google dominates and is a key source of revenue for both companies.
+In the United States, it has pushed state and federal regulators to make changes in the digital advertising industry, which Google dominates and which is a key source of revenue for both companies.
 Google has raised concerns about a former News Corp consultant helping advise Texas on its antitrust lawsuit against the search giant.

-The Australian government is expected to pass a landmark new law this month forcing Google and Facebook to negotiate payments to news publishers for showing their news stories in search results and on social media feeds.
+The Australian government is expected to pass a landmark law this month forcing Google and Facebook to negotiate payments to news publishers for showing their stories in search results and on social media feeds.
 News Corp is one of Australia’s biggest media owners and has been a driving force in lobbying for the legislation.
-Facebook said Wednesday it was going ahead with a previous threat it had made to stop both regular Australians and news organizations in the country from posting stories on the site.
+Facebook said Wednesday that it was going ahead with a threat it had made to stop both regular Australians and news organizations in the country from posting stories on the site.
 Google has threatened to pull its search engine out of Australia if the law isn’t changed.

 The biggest sticking point for Google is that the new law would apply to links to news articles in general search results.
-Throughout its two-decade history, the company has steadfastly refused to pay the websites it links to, arguing it must be an impartial librarian of the Internet and that the concept of a free and open web would break down if it was forced to start paying.
+Throughout its two-decade history, the company has steadfastly refused to pay the websites it links to, saying that it must be an impartial librarian of the Internet and that the concept of a free and open Web would break down if it was forced to start paying.

 E.U. proposes sweeping new rules for online business that could force fundamental changes for digital giants